gi-bielefeld/corer/README.md

 ## Requirements

-Corer identifies the core of a given pangenome represented as a **compacted, colored de Bruijn graph** using the API of [Bifrost](https://github.com/pmelsted/bifrost).
+Corer identifies the core of a given pangenome represented as a **compacted, colored de Bruijn graph** using the API of [Bifrost](https://github.com/pmelsted/bifrost) (version 1.2.1 or higher).
 Apart from the requirements of Bifrost (c++ and cmake), there are no further strict dependencies.

 A provided evaluation workflow requires [snakemake](https://snakemake.readthedocs.io/en/stable/), and the packages [Biopython](https://biopython.org) and [matplotlib](https://matplotlib.org) to be installed on your system.